 The CFPB reports on payday lending, which examined more extensive data than had ever been available before to anyone outside the industry, vividly demonstrated how frequently payday loans trap borrowers in debt.
 The studies found that the median loan issued was for \$350, with an APR of 322 percent, that 80% of payday loans are rolled over or followed by another loan within 14 days, and that nearly half of borrowers had more than 10 loans in a year.
-They also found that monthly borrowers are the most likely to stay in debt for long periods-11 months or longer-and that the majority of monthly borrowers rely on government benefits like social security.
+They also found that monthly borrowers are the most likely to stay in debt for long periods-11 months or longer-and that the majority of monthly borrowers rely on government benefits like Social Security.
 These reports lay the foundation for consumer protection rulemaking.

 In November 2013 the CFPB announced its first enforcement action against a payday lender, Cash America, winning \$14 million in restitution for consumers because the company had overcharged service members and their families, violating the Military Lending Act.
 As part of the settlement, the CFPB also ordered the company to refund consumers for robo-signing court documents in debt collection lawsuits.
 Since then the CFPB has brought a second enforcement against a payday lender, ACE Cash Express, for using illegal and harassing debt collection tactics, like threatening to sue borrowers in order to pressure them to take out additional loans.
 CFPB's action will result in ACE providing \$5 million in refunds to customers and paying a \$5 million civil penalty.
+The CFPB has announced that it is working on proposed rules on small dollar loans that would put an end to payday debt traps.
+An outline of the proposal is currently available, and a proposed rule could be expected by the end of 2015.

-- CFPB White Paper: Payday Loans and Deposit Advance Products - CFPB Data Point: Payday Lending

-- Americans for Financial Reform: AFR and More Than 100 Organizations Call on CFPB to Address Deceptive Payday Loan Market - Americans for Financial Reform: CFPB Brings Action Against ACE Cash Express for Bullying Borrowers Into Borrowing Again
+- CFPB White Paper: Payday Loans and Deposit Advance Products - CFPB Data Point: Payday Lending - Americans for Financial Reform: AFR and More Than 100 Organizations Call on CFPB to Address Deceptive Payday Loan Market - Americans for Financial Reform: CFPB Brings Action Against ACE Cash Express for Bullying Borrowers Into Borrowing Again - CFPB: CFPB Considers Proposal to End Payday Debt Traps - Americans for Financial Reform: Letter to Director Cordray on proposed payday loan rules